questdb/documentation/clients/ingest-c-and-cpp.md

 This may lead to a pitfall where you drop a buffer that still has some data in it, resulting in permanent data loss.

-Unlike other official QuestDB clients, the rust client does not supports auto-flushing via configuration.
+Unlike other official QuestDB clients, the Rust client does not supports auto-flushing via configuration.

 A common technique is to flush periodically on a timer and/or once the buffer